syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ### Styles

-When using theme studio based themes, the appearence of each control or component can be customized using `ThemeStyle` property.
+When using theme studio based themes, the appearance of each control or component can be customized using `ThemeStyle` property.

-N> If the control name start with **SF**, you can access appearence properties using `Style` property and for remaining controls use `ThemeStyle` property.
+N> If the control name start with **SF**, you can access appearance properties using `Style` property and for remaining controls use `ThemeStyle` property.

 For example, In the below code we have change the different style of each control.